apsdsm/datahelpers/README.md

 ### Validator class

 The second part is the Validator class.
-This is an abstract class that provides base functionality for validating data that has been collected by the postprocessor helper.
+This class provides base functionality for validating data that has been collected by the postprocessor helper.

 The actual validation methods are filled in by the developer, and can be whatever is required to make sure data is valid.

 ### Importer class

 The third part is the Importer class.
-This is an abstract class that provides base functionality for importing validated data into a game object.
+This class that provides base functionality for importing validated data into a game object.

 The actual method for copying data from the array of valid data into the game asset must be filled in by the developer, and can be whatever is required to get data into the game.